pmitev/UPPMAX-Singularity-workshop/docs/mpi_applications.md

 ## **Running singularity with MPI across multiple nodes**

-Running on multiple nodes is a bit of challenge. `mpirun` needs to know about the allocated resources and your program should be compiled to support the network hardware
+Running on multiple nodes is a bit of challenge. `mpirun` needs to know about the allocated resources and your program should be compiled to support the network hardware...

 > **Host based MPI runtime** (_example for running on Rackham@UPPMAX_)
 ```slurm hl_lines="8"